 CX 261 departs Hong Kong shortly after midnight local time, and arrives into Paris slightly after 6 am local time, 7 days per week, on a 777-300ER aircraft, with 6 seats available in First, 53 in Business, 34 in Premium Economy and 182 in Economy.
 Return service on CX 260 leaves at 12:25 PM local time in Paris and lands in Hong Kong at 6:55 AM the following morning.

-For the 2, soon-to-be 3, additional weekly frequencies between Hong Kong and Paris, Cathay Pacific operates one of its newest Airbus A350-900 XWB aircraft into CDG.
-It is actually slightly higher-density (seating 280 passengers vs. the 275 seat configuration used on CX 260/261), but does not offer First class (it seats 38 in Business, 28 in Permium Economy and 214 in Economy).
+For the two (soon to be three) additional weekly frequencies between Hong Kong and Paris, Cathay Pacific operates one of its newest Airbus A350-900 XWB aircraft into CDG.
+It is actually slightly higher-density (seating 280 passengers vs. the 275 seat configuration used on CX 260/261), but does not offer First class (it seats 38 in Business, 28 in Premium Economy and 214 in Economy).
 CX 279 leaves Hong Kong around 10 AM local time and arrives into Paris at 16:00.
 It currently operates on Mondays and Saturdays, and will soon also operate on Thursdays.
 Return service on CX 278 leaves Paris around 20:00 local time and arrives into Hong Kong around 15:00 the following day.

 About the Lounge